Last updated on May 25th, 2020

 - PDF containing login details in case of professional qualifications such as Microsoft, Oracle, Cisco certifications.

 - Roles and responsibility letters or statutory declarations from all the previous companies where you worked.
-It must be written on a company letterhead and signed by an authorized person.
+It must be written on company letterhead and signed by an authorised person.
 It should contain details like:

 - Start and end date of employment